banzaicloud/koperator-docs/docs/install-kafka-operator.md

     customresourcedefinition.apiextensions.k8s.io/kafkausers.kafka.banzaicloud.io created
     ```

-1. If {{< kafka-operator >}} is being installed on a Red Hat OpenShift cluster:
+1. If you are installing {{< kafka-operator >}} on a Red Hat OpenShift cluster:

-    1. The permissions of the Koperator namespace must be elevated.
+    1. Elevate the permissions of the Koperator namespace.

-        - Using the default `kafka` namespace.
+        - Using the default `kafka` namespace:

             ```bash
             oc adm policy add-scc-to-group anyuid system:serviceaccounts:kafka
             ```

-        - Using a custom namespace for Koperator.
+        - Using a custom namespace for Koperator:

             ```bash
             oc adm policy add-scc-to-group anyuid system:serviceaccounts:{NAMESPACE_FOR_KOPERATOR}